Noh Hee-kyung: Urban melodramas

 Goodbye Solo (2006) is an urban melodrama with an ensemble of seven main characters of different generations and backgrounds: a bartender (Chun Jung-myung), an artist (Yoon So-yi), a gangster (Lee Jae-ryong), a restaurant owner (Kim Min-hee), a secretary (Kim Nam-gil), a divorcee (Bae Jong-ok), and a mute old lady (Na Moon-hee).
-All feeling alienated because of pain in their past, they gradually interact and form a "family" borne out of emotional connection and mutual understanding.
-Noh said that the story unfolds to one common theme: that everyone is beautiful just the way they are.
-Known for her distinctive and striking dialogue, Noh poured many of her personal stories into the show, including her own experience with her mother.
+All feeling alienated because of pain in their pasts, they gradually thaw and form a "family" borne out of emotional connection and mutual understanding.
+Noh said that the story unfolds around one theme: that everyone is beautiful just the way they are.
+Known for her distinctive and striking dialogue, Noh poured many of her personal stories into the show, including her own experiences with her mother.
 The drama is also notable for reinventing the career of actress Kim Min-hee.
-Previously known as a bad actress, Kim was a big fan of Noh's, and she campaigned for a role, despite getting rejected by Noh five times.
-But on the sixth time, Noh saw the actress's determination and hidden potential that made her right for the character Mi-ri.
-Despite cries of miscasting from drama fans, Kim went through strict acting training and character analysis, showing vast improvement in her performance and making the first steps towards her eventual transformation into a real actress.
+Previously not known as a particularly good actress, Kim was a big fan of Noh's, and she campaigned for a role, even being turned down five times by Noh.
+But on the sixth attempt, Noh saw the actress's determination and hidden potential that made her right for the character Mi-ri.
+Despite cries of miscasting from drama fans, Kim went through strict acting training and character analysis, showing great improvement in her performance and making the first steps towards her eventual transformation into a really good actress.

 Noh then wrote several short dramas.
 In the four-episode Miracle (2006), Jang Yong played a man who reassesses his life after learning that he's in the final stages of lung cancer.

-While in Several Questions That Make Us Happy (2007), three stories unfold in omnibus format over two episodes.
+In Several Questions That Make Us Happy, three stories unfold in omnibus format over two episodes.
+The drama's proceeds, including the fees of the writers, directors, and actors (excluding production costs), were donated.
+The aim of the drama was to emphasize the significance of volunteering in a challenging social environment.
+It involved several writers, including Noh Hee-kyung, Lee Sun-hee, and Seo Hee-jung, and was directed by Sung Joon-gi, with KBS producers Kim Yong-soo and Hong Seok-gu overseeing the project.

 She reunited with director Pyo Min-soo (they had previously worked together on Lie, Sad Temptation, Foolish Love and Solitude) in The World That They Live In (also known as Worlds Within, 2008), about the hectic lives of a drama production team.
 Hyun Bin and Song Hye-kyo played TV directors who rekindle their romantic relationship.
 According to Song, after she and Pyo wrapped her last drama Full House in 2004, they had promised to work together with Noh.
 Song said, "I was their fan and so I had no reason to say no. Noh's writing is so good, it makes playing my role a challenge.
 It is hard to pull off natural and realistic acting."
 Noh, for her part, said she "relied a bit more on the actors and was able to express myself more freely."